 It sounds so nice right?
 Everyone loves natural light because these days we like everything natural.
 In a very large number of cases, I would agree with this preference.
 Natural light can be a very nice way to light a bride and groom and there are many places within San Francisco city hall that provide nice natural light, allowing the creation of spectacular photos.
 Unfortunately, there are also a number of places in City Hall where the natural light is not so complimentary.
 One of these places maybe the most popular location of all, The Grand Staircase!
 The Mayor’s Balcony is also frequently bathed in bad natural light.

 What makes natural light not the best way to go?
 Well, there are a number of circumstances and there are simply too many to discuss here.
 Let’s focus on the most dreadful type of natural light, overhead lighting.
 This quite often occurs on the Grand Staircase, especially down towards the bottom of the stairs.
 There are no side windows down this low so most of the light is coming from the top of the building, thus the overhead light!
 It causes raccoon eyes and chin shadows and is not complimentary in the least.
 You have heard high level professional photographers talk about not wanting to take outdoor pictures at noon.
 This is why!
 However, like every photography aspect at San Francisco city hall, there are exceptions.
 One example occurs during early spring in the morning.
 The light actually comes through the front doors of the building and lights the lower part of the Grand Staircase with directional natural light.
 I always get excited for the couple of weeks this phenomenon exists.
+However, it can also be disruptive depending on what you’re trying to accomplish.

 Off-Camera Lighting at San Francisco City Hall

 Off-camera lighting produces optimal San Francisco city hall wedding pictures without exception.
 I could go into a whole number of reasons, but can simplify it easily.
-Off-camera lighting gives the wedding photographer control of the lighting.
+Off-camera lighting gives the city hall wedding photographer control of the lighting.
 That is all there is to it.
 They can aim the light any way they want for best results.
 There is a good reason that most professional photography studio setups have the main light coming in from approximately a 45 degree angle.
 It is because this angled lighting is the most complimentary.
 It slims faces and provides drama to the image.
 Most importantly, it creates dimension.
 This is the concept of a photo looking more 3-D. Depth in an image is what makes it look more natural and soft.
 Yes, it takes some practice to master this technique, but it is well worth it in my opinion.
 I feel that the top San Francisco wedding photographers frequently use off-camera lighting.
 So when choosing your wedding photographer for your city hall nuptials, ask them what type of lighting they use and why.
 The answers will be very illuminating and will help you make the right decision.

 Camera Settings for Wedding Photography

 Believe it or not, even with today’s modern fully automated cameras, the leading SF city hall wedding photographers should know how to override the automation and adjust settings for the task at hand.
 Yes, modern DSLRs and Mirrorless cameras do an amazing job at guessing at what the prime settings should be for a given background, but in many ways the resulting images are compromises.
 A professional wedding photographer understands how to use the camera to change lighting ratios and darken or brighten backgrounds.
-All of these types of techniques come in very handy at such a tricky lighting place like city hall.
+All of these types of techniques come in very handy at such a tricky lighting place like SF city hall.

 One great example involves all of the beautiful large windows in the building.
 These huge ornate windows can be found throughout the interior of city hall and it is natural to want to use them as a background in some of the wedding pictures.
 Without proper utilization of advanced camera settings like F-stop and shutter speed, these photos can come out terrible.
 I see so many city hall wedding pictures in front of the 4th floor window where the subjects get lost in the blown out window details behind them.
 An experienced picture taker would know how to adjust the camera to prevent this.
 There are other examples, but you get the idea.
 Superior wedding photographers know how to do this and thus should probably receive your vote for inclusion as a candidate to work with you.